 Section XI-6.
-Multi-year Work Appointments for Instructors and Lecturers
+Work Appointments for Instructors and Lecturers

-The UFF Collective Bargaining Agreement (see Appendix A) specifies the criteria for instructors and lecturers to qualify for three-year multi-year contracts.
+The UWF-UFF Collective Bargaining Agreement (see Appendix A) specifies the criteria for instructors and lecturers to qualify for contracts.
+See Appendix D for promotion criteria.

 Section XI-7.
 Adjunct Work Assignments and Evaluation